15-Ab/potd/README.md

-# Celebrating Unity in Diversity: Happy Republic Day ! :india
+# Celebrating Unity in Diversity: Happy Republic Day ! :india:

 ## Problem Of The Day Solutions